jp2321/dl4cv_dev/slides/chapter7_01_semantic_segmentation.md

 # Semantic Segmentation

-Note: There are several different segmentation task.
+Note: There are several different segmentation tasks.
 In the course, we will focus on semantic segmentation.
 Semantic segmentation is the classification of each pixel belonging to a certain class or the background.
 Instance segmentation,  another form of segmentation is the classification of pixels belonging to an "instance" which is the combination of object detection and predicting to which object instance this pixel belongs.

 ---